SoftInstigate/restheart-webchat/README.md

 - RESTHeart (6+)
 - MongoDB (3.6+)

-However, the provided `docker-compose.yml` file containes all that is needed.
+If you have docker installed, the provided `docker-compose.yml` file containes all that is needed.

 ## Quick start